Skip site navigation (1)Skip section navigation (2)

 -f, --format

 specify the output format to use.
-Valid options are amiwm,
+Valid options are amiwm, blackbox,

-blackbox, compizboxmenu, fluxbox, fvwm, icewm, jwm, openbox,
+compizboxmenu, fluxbox, fvwm, icewm, jwm, openbox, pekwm, twm and

-pekwm, twm and windowmaker.
-Specifying the output format is
+windowmaker.
+Specifying the output format is mandatory.

 -i, --icons

 enable support for icons in the menus.
-This option does not have
+This option does not have any

-any effect for amiwm, blackbox or windowmaker menus.
+effect for amiwm, blackbox or windowmaker menus.

 -s, --size

 set the preferred icon size in pixels.
 The default size is 16.
+You

-use standard icons sizes, like 16, 22, 24, 32 etc. Obviously
+standard icons sizes, like 16, 22, 24, 32 etc. Obviously this has an

-support large icons in the menu.
+icons in the menu.

 -n, --no-submenu

-not have any effect for windowmaker menus.
+any effect for openbox or windowmaker menus.

 --max-icon-size

-restrict the maximum size for icons to the one specified with
+restrict the maximum size for icons to the one specified with the

-size will get discarded and will not be used.
+will get discarded and will not be used.

 --no-svg